mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 * `First setup <https://docs.emlid.com/reachm2/quickstart/first-setup>`__ Follow the same steps as for the Reach RS2 (connection to internet via router, update its firmware).

-* `Base and Rover setup <https://docs.emlid.com/reach/before-you-start/first-setup>`__  In the ReachView3 app, change the default name *reach* to *reachM2-rover-id*, where *id* is the id of the on-board computer (e.g. *id*=3 for nuc3).
+* `Base and Rover setup <https://docs.emlid.com/reach/before-you-start/first-setup>`__ In the ReachView3 app, change the default name *reach* to *reachM2-rover-id*, where *id* is the id of the on-board computer (e.g. *id* =3 for nuc3).
 This is to ensure all Reach M2 devices in the multi-robot system have different names when connected to the Wi-Fi network of the router.
 In the ReachView3 app, select the device and open the Reach Panel.

-* `Connecting Reach to Internet via Wi-Fi <https://docs.emlid.com/reachrs2/quickstart/connecting-to-wifi>`__ .
+* `Connecting Reach to Internet via Wi-Fi <https://docs.emlid.com/reachrs2/quickstart/connecting-to-wifi>`__

 * `Working with NTRIP service <https://docs.emlid.com/reachrs2/rtk-quickstart/ntrip-workflow>`__ (only follow Update Reach, and Provide Reach with a clear sky view Section).